storacha/specs/w3-filecoin.md

 }
 ```

-Storefront MUST issue a signed receipt to communicate the response for the request.
-Issued receipt MUST contain an [effect](https://github.com/ucan-wg/invocation/#7-effect) with a subsequent task (`.fx.join` field) that submits piece for an aggregation.
+A Storefront MUST issue a signed receipt to communicate the response for the request.
+The issued receipt MUST contain an [effect](https://github.com/ucan-wg/invocation/#7-effect) with a subsequent task (`.fx.join` field) that submits the piece for aggregation.

 ```json
 {